bufbuild-ru/docs/docs/generate/tutorial/index.md

                 └── weather.proto
 ```

+::: tip Note
-::: tip For more information about managed mode's defaults, usage, and fields, see [Managed mode](../managed-mode/) and the [buf.gen.yaml reference](../../configuration/v2/buf-gen-yaml/).
+For more information about managed mode's defaults, usage, and fields, see [Managed mode](../managed-mode/) and the [buf.gen.yaml reference](../../configuration/v2/buf-gen-yaml/).
 :::